wildelaw/Team-126/proposal_submission_form_2024.md

 > How can we make it more convenient for patients to provide real-time feedback about their healthcare experience through a mobile app?
 - [ ] New patient experience
 > As a potential new customer, how can we leverage the mobile app to help new patients better understand what services are available to them?
-- [ ] Managing my health
+- [x] Managing my health
-> Itâ€™s easy to get overwhelmed by all the tasks patients often have to do to maintain their health, how can we make managing health more enjoyable?
+> It's easy to get overwhelmed by all the tasks patients often have to do to maintain their health, how can we make managing health more enjoyable?
-- [ ] Addressing mental health challenges
+- [x] Addressing mental health challenges
 > Mental health challenges may be difficult to identify and have a broad impact on health, how can we help clinicians be more in tune with patients mental health needs?

 #### Optional Questions. `TEAMS CAN SELECT ONE ADDITIONAL OPTIONAL QUESTION (insert X in [ ])`